chrismailer/chrismailer.github.io/_posts/2022-05-23-velocity-estimator.md

 $$ \begin{bmatrix} \dot{p} \\ \dot{v} \end{bmatrix} = \begin{bmatrix} -Kp & 1 \\ -Ki & 0 \end{bmatrix}\begin{bmatrix} p \\ v \end{bmatrix} + \begin{bmatrix} Kp \\ Ki \end{bmatrix} \begin{bmatrix} p_e \\ 0 \end{bmatrix} $$

-By looking at the eigenvalues of the $\mathbf{A}$ matrix we can place the poles and determine the natural response of the system.
+By looking at the eigenvalues of the $$\mathbf{A}$$ matrix we can place the poles and determine the natural response of the system.

 $$ pole = \frac{-Kp}{2} \pm \frac{\sqrt{Kp^2-4Ki}}{2}i $$